-- (1) Standard Product The Program's goal is to provide a standard product that offers an attractive price while incorporating RECs beyond the minimum RPS obligation.
-All eligible consumers will be enrolled in the Town's standard product unless they affirmatively opt-out of the Program or select an alternative optional product.
+- (2) [x%] Renewable Product The Program's goal is to offer an optional product that provides an attractive price while incorporating RECs beyond the minimum RPS obligation.
 The inclusion of RECs above state minimum requirements could range between 5% and 50%.
-Additional RECs may be Class I RECs, or other types of RECs, or a combination thereof. - (2) Basic Product The Program's goal is to offer an optional product that includes no additional renewable energy content above state minimum requirements.
-In this circumstance, the objective for the basic product is to provide an option that is less expensive than the Town's standard product. - (3) [x%] Renewable Product The Program's goal is to offer an optional product that provides greater renewable energy content that is attractive to participating consumers who personally place a high priority a product's renewable energy content.
-Such a product would include a percentage of additional RECs that is higher than the Town's standard product.
+Additional RECs may be Class I RECs, or other types of RECs, or a combination thereof. - (3) [y%] Renewable Product The Program's goal is to offer an optional product that provides greater renewable energy content that is attractive to participating consumers who personally place a high priority a product's renewable energy content.
+Such a product would include a percentage of additional RECs that is higher than the Town's [x%] renewable product.
 Additional RECs may be Class I RECs, or other types of RECs, or a combination thereof.